 He knew she loved him, but loved the sea more.
-He watched as she touched the wide bracelet on her left forearm, what she called her ‘heart-arm.’
-The wide cuff—its oval of blue-shaded ivory mounted atop—depicted a mermaid resting on surf-pounded rocks admiring the jewel held in her hand.
+He watched as she touched the bracelet on her left forearm, what she called her ‘heart-arm.’
+The wide cuff—its oval of blue-shaded ivory mounted atop the metal—depicted a mermaid resting on surf-pounded rocks admiring a jewel held in her hand.
 The shape of metal shells, moonstones aglow, and other faceted stones formed the frame for the lovely sea-maiden.
 She had told him it was a ‘father-gift’ received at her coming of age.

 Holding her elbow, he felt the tremor, a racing of goosebumps that prickled her flesh at the touch of saltwater as they waded past knee-deep.
-His arm now around her waist he felt her breathe, rib cage expanding and arms extending as if to hug the horizon.
+His arm now around her waist, he felt her breathe, rib cage expanding and arms extending to hug the horizon.
 Water as far as he could see.
-As a sailor, he’d crossed that same ocean six times.
-He knew its allure and wondered at the beauty in the deeps he’d never see.
-Each night he’d seen the shadow of it in her eyes as she watched the moonbeam lit movement of water during their walks on the beach.
-The shimmering orbs on her bracelet held their own pale lunar light, a luster that grew when she touched them with a saltwater dampened finger.
-She had never asked, but it was that look of never-ending longing that told him he must let her go.
+As a sailor, he’d crossed that ocean six times, knew its allure and wondered at the beauty in the deeps he’d never see.
+Each night he’d seen the shadow of knowing what he did not it in her eyes, as she studied the moonbeam-lit movement of water during their walks on the beach.
+The shimmering orbs on her bracelet contained their own pale lunar light, a luster that grew when she touched them with a saltwater dampened finger.
+She had never asked, but her emanation of never-ending longing told him he must let her go.

-She looked over her shoulder at him; a trembling smile and questioning look.
-He smiled back and nodded, his chin thrust out to sea though it broke his heart.
-His arm was heavy as he withdrew it from her.
-He already missed the warm satin texture of her firm, tanned, torso, and the press of her chest on his.
+It was time.
+The glance over her shoulder at him with a trembling smile and questioning look forced him to smile back and nod though it broke his heart.
+Chin thrust out toward the sea and arms heavy as he withdrew them from her, he already missed the warm satin texture of her firm, tanned torso, and the press of pink-coral-tipped breasts against his chest.
 She turned to kiss him with a soft touch of salt-rimed lips.
 A bittersweet taste.

 As the sun rose behind him, he trudged through the sand to the wooden steps leading to the boardwalk.
-He passed two men carrying rods and tackle for surf fishing.
-They didn’t have the look of locals.
-With a qualm, he prayed she was far from the shore by now.
-But he knew she was.
-She danced among coral reefs and rode the currents that caressed the shoals of this length of land as they swirled and became one with the Gulf Stream.
+He passed two men, not locals judging by the newness of rods and the amount of tackle for surf fishing, and with a qualm, he prayed she was far from the shore by now.
+But he knew she must be and now danced among coral reefs and rode the currents that caressed the shoals of this length of land as they swirled and became one with the Gulf Stream.

 One man slowed and stopped.
 “Hey, buddy, it’s catch and release here.
 Right?”

 He nodded and kept moving.
-Though close to home, it would be the longest drive he’d ever taken.
+Though close to home, it would be the longest walk he’d ever taken.

 * * *

-He’d not slept in two days and walked the beach at night.
+He had not slept in two days and walked the beach at night.
 Near the jetties, he saw something roil the surface just off the channel mouth.
 Dolphin, he thought.
 Then he heard laughter coming over the water.
-He climbed over a slippery jumble of stone following the sound to the edge.
+He climbed over a slippery jumble of stone, following the sound to the edge.
 And there she was.
 Her eyes trapped the moon and seemed almost as large.
 Drops of water glinted on her breasts as they fell and rose.
 She raised herself, and he watched as legs re-formed.
 He felt his breathing synchronize with hers as she took him in her arms.
-“I’ve looked and looked for you.”
-He lifted and carried her over the rocks to a stretch of sand not far away.
+“I’ve searched for you,” he lifted and carried her over the rocks to a stretch of sand not far away.

-She brushed the hair from his eyes, her fingers following the line of his cheek to the jaw to rest a finger on his chin.
-“I brought you something,” she took it from the pouch at her side.
+She brushed the hair from his eyes, her fingers following the line of his cheek and jaw to rest a finger on his chin.
+“I brought you something,” she reached into the pouch at her side.

-Her eyes glistened but not from the runnels of seawater trickling from the foamy thickness of her hair down her face as she turned it up to look at him.
-Those lips that tasted of ocean deeps told him that though she loved the sea, she’d come to him every night on the tide.
-He would no longer be alone.
+Her eyes glistened but not from the runnels of seawater trickling from the foamy thickness of her hair down her face as she looked up at him.
+Those lips that tasted of ocean deeps told him though she loved the sea, she’d come to him every night on the tide.
+And he would no longer be alone.